fishfolk/jumpy/assets/levels/README.md

 ![image](https://user-images.githubusercontent.com/910977/126675836-128e394c-755d-4061-9103-5ed93f6e55cd.png)
 *"Project" is that little thing on the left.*

-Tiled project's are an optional thing to help navigate the levels while in tiled.
+Tiled projects are an optional thing to help navigate the levels while in tiled.

 To open project window, click:
 `View -> Toolbars -> Project`